 On October 31, 2016, the parties submitted a joint proposed case scheduling order, which proposed trial for the week of November 4, 2019.
 On November 1, the parties participated in a scheduling conference, after which the Court ordered the parties to submit a final proposed scheduling order.

 We will continue to provide updates as the case develops.

 Jenny Shmuel is an Associate in the Boston office of Fish & Richardson.
 Dr. Shmuel has represented clients on a range of intellectual property matters, with an emphasis on medical device and pharmaceutical technologies.
 Since joining the firm, Dr. Shmuel has worked to build...

-Tucker Terhufen is a litigation associate in Fish and Richardson’s San Diego office.
-His practice focuses on patent litigation in federal district courts as well as before the International Trade Commission for clients in the medical devices, life sciences, chemical, and electronics...
+Tucker Terhufen is a litigation associate in Fish & Richardson’s San Diego office.
+His practice focuses on patent litigation in federal district courts as well as before the International Trade Commission for clients in the medical devices, life sciences, chemical, and...